ducdiep79/CasperLabs/docs/CONTRACTS.md

 **Deploying contracts with multiple signatures**

-To make a deploy signed with multiple keys: first make the deploy with `make-deploy`, sign it with the keys calling `sign-deploy` for each key, and then send it to the node with `send-deploy`."
+To make a deploy signed with multiple keys: first make the deploy with `make-deploy`, sign it with the keys calling `sign-deploy` for each key, and then send it to the node with `send-deploy`.

 Every account can associate multiple keys with it and give each a weight.
 Collective weight of signing keys decides whether an action of certain type can be made.
-In order to collect weight of different associated keys a deploy has to be signed by corresponding private keys. `deploy` command creates a deploy, signs it and deploys to the node but doesn't allow for signing with multiple keys.
+In order to collect weight of different associated keys a deploy has to be signed by corresponding private keys.
+The `deploy` command creates a deploy, signs it and deploys to the node but doesn't allow for signing with multiple keys.
 Therefore we split `deploy` into separate commands:

 * `make-deploy`  - creates a deploy from input parameters
 * `sign-deploy`  - signs a deploy with given private key